joaohfrodrigues/BLADE/README.md

 - tDBN algorithm, extended to create an initial network and calculate the probabilities of a test dataset, developed by [José Monteiro]
 - RBM implementation in Python using Pytorch, used as a basis for the implementation here present, and developed by [Gabriel Bianconi], under the MIT License.

-Part of the structure and some functions in this repository are inspired by [Alex Lee]'s code, under the MIT License

 <!-- Links -->

 [Gabriel Bianconi]: https://github.com/GabrielBianconi/pytorch-rbm